elixir-no-nels/ehos-python/docs/usage.md

 In order to speed up the creation of new nodes and also ensure a uniform environment across all compute nodes EHOS is utilising VM images, one in each region/project.
-The EHOS installation contains a image cloud-init sample configuration file:
-/usr/local/share/ehos/base.yaml for a centos 7 system.
-This is a good start for creating a EHOS image.
-Please note that this script installs some crucial pieces of software that is required for EHOS to work, so don't delete entries from it.
+The EHOS installation contains a image cloud-init sample configuration file: share/base.yaml for a centos 7 system.
+This is a good start for creating the EHOS image.
+Please note that this script installs some crucial pieces of software that is required for EHOS to work, so don't delete entries from it, but feel free to add aditional software if needed.

 The creation of image(s) can either be done manually using either the OpenStack CLI or dashboard, or through an EHOS script that is provided